-The day after the conference, I turned to the substance in a short vlog.
+The day after the 2018 Polyglot Gathering, I turned to the substance in a short vlog.
 I pulled out three themes that came out for me: language as sound; tips and methods and language as culture.
 Here, after more time to reflect, I cover the same ground, but in more depth (scroll to the bottom of the article for the video).
 I attended twenty-two but I counted 106 talks/workshops on the programme in all.
 What follows, then, is my personal path but with a focus on conveying some at least of each speakers’ message, rather than my views on it.

 Language as sound